What's a Subscription Business Model and How Does It Work?

 Retaining existing customers can be five times cheaper than acquiring new ones.
 Since you already have customers who buy from you regularly, you’ll reduce your user acquisition costs (CAC).

-In addition, you can allow up-selling and cross-selling of new features and additional non-core products.
-Thus, you get more out of the same customer base.
+In addition, you can allow upselling and cross-selling of new features and additional non-core products, thereby gaining more from the same customer base.

 - Example: Spotify, a music streaming service, offers personalized playlists and recommendations to its subscribers.
 This ongoing value keeps users engaged and less likely to cancel their subscriptions.